mudasir256/romingo/README.md

     (note: --force is required until a fix for 17.0.2 compatibility)

+1.  **Install and start JSON Server to set up a test backend**

+    ```shell
+    # Install globally
+    npm install -g json-server
+    json-server --watch db.json
+    ```

+    -Available endpoints
+    /hotels - lists all hotels
+    /details - gets details for a specific hotel /hotelImages - list of images for a certain hotel /rate - gets hotel rate info
+    /create_reservation- example response for a successful hotel reservation /cancel_reservation - example response for successfully cancelling an existing reservation /get_reservation - example response for looking up a past hotel reservation /list_reservation - get a list of reservations matching a lookup /create_pnr - response from successfully creating a passenger name record

 1.  **Open the source code and start editing!**

     Open the `romingo` directory in your code editor of choice and building your first component!